CISecurity/CCPD-Docs/docs/source/Configuration Options.md

 ![](https://i.imgur.com/vF4arRf.png)

-Now CIS-CAT Pro Dashboard and CIS WorkBench are disconnected.

 Although your connection is no longer active between CIS-CAT Pro Dashboard and CIS WorkBench, **an active API client exists on your organization’s profile on the CIS WorkBench**.
 We keep this API client to allow you to reconnect easily.